Tech leaders condemn Trump's immigrant ban

 "We should also keep our doors open to refugees and those who need help," Zuckerberg wrote.
 "That's who we are.
 Had we turned away refugees a few decades ago, Priscilla's family wouldn't be here today."

-Salesforce executive Vala Afshar tweeted a list of U.S. tech companies that were founded by first- or second-generation immigrants.
-The list includes Apple (AAPL, Tech30), Google (GOOG) and IBM (IBM, Tech30).
+He called on people to "not demonize Trump voters," but urged leaders in the community to publicly denounce Trump's actions "at a minimum."
+And, he said, "employees should push their companies to figure out what actions they can take."

-Y Combinator co-founder Paul Graham weighed in, saying "This is a good time to remember that without immigration the US will only have 5% of the top people in each field."
+Executives form LinkedIn, Yelp, Foursquare and Salesforce lambasted Trump's decision via Twitter on Saturday.

-The ban has sparked fear among Muslims in the industry.
+The ban sparked fear among Muslims in the industry.

 "I'm horrified.
-As an immigrant who came through the green card process, the idea that it could be invalidated and you could be stranded away from home is truly shocking," said an employee of one major tech firm, who asked not to be identified.
+As an immigrant who came through the green card process, the idea that it could be invalidated and you could be stranded away from home is truly shocking," an employee of one major tech firm said.
 "I'm a citizen now, but I have a lot of friends who aren't and who are worried.
 Even if you're not from one of those countries, if you're Muslim, who knows what could be next?"

 Related: Trump immigration plan could cost the U.S. billions